See crime rates for the safest cities.

 Property crime in Florida: Fear vs. reality

-Property crime is the least of Floridians' worries (compared to violent crime, gun violence, and package theft).
-That said, they report more first-hand experiences of property crime and package theft compared to violent crime and gun violence.
+Property crime concerns and first-hand experiences are decreasing across Florida.
 Florida also shows a higher-than-average percentage of residents who use crime-deterring measures like security cameras and security systems.

-- 26% of respondents experienced property crime in the year prior to the survey—up from 19% the previous year and 1 percentage point lower than the national average.
+- 20% of respondents experienced property crime in the year prior to the survey—down from 26% the previous year and 1 percentage point lower than the national average.

-- 66% of Floridians worry about package theft, which is the sixth highest percentage in the country.
+- 45% of Floridians worry about package theft, which is a substantial decrease from 66% the year before (44% US).

-- 37% of Florida residents in our survey said they experienced package theft in the 8 months prior to the survey, which matches the national average but represents a jump of 10 percentage points year over year.
+- 32% of Florida residents in our survey said they experienced package theft in the 12 months prior to the survey, down from 37% the year before (31% US).

-- 43% of respondents told us they increased security measures in the 8 months prior to the survey, which is the third highest percentage in the US.
+- 43% of Florida respondents told us they increased security measures in the 12 months prior to the survey, which is the second highest percentage in the US.
+Last year's percentage was also 43%.

 —Florida resident*